Skip to main content

 Native Template Ad

-Starting from NAM SDK version 8.7.0, you can easily implement native ads through the Native Simple Ad format without complex configurations and additional work.
+Starting from NAM SDK version 8.7.0, you can implement native ads through the Native Simple Ad format without complex configurations or additional work.
 This guide explains the Native Template option, which is a method for loading and displaying native ads in the Native Simple Ad format.

 Native Templates are designed to allow faster implementation and easier customization of native ads.
 Using Native Templates, you can implement even your first native ad in minutes and quickly customize the design and style with minimal code.